benami171/System_Programming2_Exe2/README.md

-# Graph Operators Project
+# Graph's Operators Overloading Project

 - In this project we demonstrate functions overloading and more specificly operators overloading in C++.
 - The implementations of the operators are in the `Graph.cpp` class.

+### Addition, incremention, and Unary+ operators
 - `+`: This operator is used to add two graphs together.
 It takes two graphs as input and returns a new graph.
 If the input graphs are not of the same size, an exception is thrown.
+Usage example: `g1 = g2 + g3`.

-- `+=`: This operator is used to add a graph to the current graph.
+- `+=`: This operator is used to assign an addition of a graph to the current graph.
 It takes a graph as input and modifies the current graph.
 If the input graph is not of the same size as the current graph, an exception is thrown.
+Usage example: `g1 += g2`.

+- `++`: Ive overloaded the prefix and postfix types of this operator, it increments the current graph by 1 as long as the cell in the matrix is not 0 (meaning no edge).
+Usage example: `g++` or `++g`.

+- `+Graph`: this operator doesnt have any effect really on the graph, returns the graph itself.
+Usage example: `+g`.

-### Subtraction Operators
+### Subtraction ,decrement and Unary- Operators

 - `-`: This operator is used to subtract one graph from another.
 It takes two graphs as input and returns a new graph.
 If the input graphs are not of the same size, an exception is thrown.
+Usage example: `g1 = g2 - g3`

 - `-=`: This operator is used to subtract a graph from the current graph.
-It takes a graph as input and modifies the current graph.
+It takes a graph as input and assigns the new value to the current graph.
 If the input graph is not of the same size as the current graph, an exception is thrown.
+Usage example: `g1 -= g2`.

+- `-Graph`:

 ### Multiplication Operators